Dynamical generalizations of the Prime Number Theorem and disjointness of additive and multiplicative semigroup actions: Distribution of orbits along

 In light of \cref{lem_coprimaility_measurement_primes}, this shows that $\mathbb{E}^{\log}_{m\in B_1}\mathbb{E}^{\log}_{n\in B_1}\Phi(m,n)\leq \epsilon$.
 This finishes the proof that $B_1$ and $B_2$ satisfy \ref{itm_a}, \ref{itm_b}, and \ref{itm_c}. \end{proof}

-\begin{Remark} While the Prime Number Theorem was used in the above proof of \cref{lem_coprimaility_measures_1} to streamline its exposition, it is possible to avoid using it altogether which however would lead to a longer and more cumbersome proof.
-We would also like to mention that the technique utilized in the above proof actually allows one to obtain a new proof of the Prime Number Theorem.
-The details are carried out in \cite{Richter19draft}. \end{Remark}
+\begin{Remark} While the Prime Number Theorem was used in the proof of \cref{lem_coprimaility_measures_1} to streamline its exposition, it is possible to avoid using it altogether.
+We refer the reader to \cite{Richter21} for more details. \end{Remark}